nameisritam/Breast-Cancer-Classification/README.md

 ## 📬 Contact

-For questions, feedback, or collaborations, feel free to reach out via [GitHub Issues](https://github.com/nameisritam) or email.
+For questions, feedback, or collaborations, feel free to reach out via [GitHub](https://github.com/nameisritam) or email.

 ---